 Joe St Sauver, Ph.D., Farsight Security, Inc.

-A distributed system scientist with Dr. Paul Vixie's new data-driven security company, Farsight Security, Inc., Joe St Sauver, Ph.D. previously worked for the Computing Center/Information Services at the University of Oregon on the Internet2/InCommon program for roughly 28 years.
+A scientist with Dr. Paul Vixie's data-driven security company, Farsight Security, Inc., Joe St Sauver, Ph.D. previously worked for the Computing Center/Information Services at the University of Oregon on the Internet2/InCommon program for roughly 28 years.
 He served as Internet2's Nationwide Security Programs Manager and was responsible under a UO contract for the InCommon Certificate Service and Multifactor Program.

 Dr. St Sauver routinely writes and presents on a wide range of cyber security topics, including traffic analysis, the future of advanced academic networking, SNMP security, cryptography, multifactor authentication, botnet metrics, security architectures, PKI/client certificates, SOPA/PIPA, malware analysis, SSL certificates, physical security, disaster recovery, cloud computing security, securing mobile devices, the botnet problem in India, registrars and malicious domains, DNS Security and DNSSEC, and IPv6 security, among many others.
 These and other talks can be found at https://www.stsauver.com/joe/